kontainapp/km-releases/README.md

 # km-releases
-Public repo to host binary releases of Kontain monitor and payloads like Node unikernel
+Public repo to host binary releases of Kontain monitor and unikernel pre-built payloads